Deliver “Delight and Passion” to people

 KADODE OOIGAWA

-An experience-based food park for green tea, agriculture, and tourism.
-It is one of the largest markets in the prefecture, consisting of a market, restaurant, cafe, kids park, and tenant stores.
-The aim was to increase the income of local farmers and create a place that would become a hub for local tourism, and this project was carried out as a four-party collaboration project involving the Oigawa Agricultural Cooperative, Shimada City, Oigawa Railway, and Central Nippon Expressway Co., Ltd. Our company was involved in everything from the basic and implementation plans to design, layout, construction, and tenant leasing.
-This project was produced by the Tokonatsu Infantry Corps, and we established a design JV with our company as the lead company, and played a central role in promoting the project up to its opening.
-[Social issues/customer issues/requests] The keywords are [agricultural promotion] and [regional promotion].
-This region is one of the leading green tea producing areas in Japan, and tea farmers are absolutely confident in the quality of their tea, but as people are increasingly turning away from green tea, they were faced with the challenge of not knowing how to promote and sell its value.
-In addition, despite the Oigawa Railway's steam locomotives and the abundant tourist resources of the Oigawa River Basin, there was an issue of not being able to attract as many tourists as desired, so the goal was to create a base that would become a tourism hub for the region.
-We tackled the issues of creating a place where local farmers could sell their specialty products with confidence by promoting them in an attractive way, and creating a place where local people could recognize the charm of their local area and be proud of it.
-[Solution] 1.
-To be loved by the locals.
-2. To make use of local resources.
-3. To communicate in an easy-to-understand way We communicated the idea that what is "natural" to the region and farmers is valuable and attractive to people in other regions.
-By adding entertainment and concept design to it and creating a unique experience, we added value and made it into an attractive product and service.
-A new Oigawa Railway station was also opened, and it became a hot topic as a complex commercial facility that had never been seen in the region before, and it is bustling with many customers every day. <Our project members> [Sales] Aya Nishimoto, Keisuke Iwasa [Planning] Ryusuke Nomura [design, layout] Noriaki Tamura, Kan Fujimura, Midori Arai [Production and construction] Yoshiyuki Nakamura, Yuuki Saiki, Akihiro Yoshida, Sora Udagawa, Junhiro Kawatani [Leasing] Aya Nishimoto
+This is an experiential food park focused on green tea, agriculture, and tourism.
+It is the largest market in the prefecture, comprising a market, restaurants, cafes, a kids' park, and tenant shops.
+The project was carried out as a collaborative project between four parties: Oigawa Agricultural Cooperative, Shimada City, Oigawa Railway, and Central Nippon Expressway Co., Ltd., with the aim of improving the income of local farmers and creating a hub for local tourism.
+Our company handled everything from the basic and implementation plans to design, layout construction, and tenant leasing.
+Furthermore, under the production of Tokonatsu Infantry Group, we established a design joint venture with our company as the lead company and played a central role in driving operations until the opening.
+[Social Issues/Customer Issues/Requests] [Agricultural Promotion] and [Regional Development] are the keywords.
+This region is one of Japan's leading green tea producing areas, and while the tea farmers have absolute confidence in the quality of their tea, they faced the challenge of not knowing how to highlight its value and market it in the face of declining green tea consumption.
+Furthermore, despite the Oigawa Railway's steam locomotives and the abundant tourist resources of the Oigawa River basin, there was a challenge in that the area was not attracting tourists as much as it could have liked.
+Therefore, one of the objectives was to create a hub that would serve as a tourist base for the region.
+We tackled the challenges of creating a place where local farmers could sell their products with confidence by attractively promoting local specialties, and a place where local people could recognize and be proud of the charm of their hometown.
+[Solutions] 1.
+Be loved by the local community.
+2. Make use of local resources.
+3. Communicate in an easy-to-understand way We conveyed the idea that what is "taken for granted" by the local community and farmers is actually very valuable and attractive to people from other regions.
+By adding entertainment and concept design elements to create a unique experience, we added value and crafted attractive products and services.
+The new Oigawa Railway station has also opened, and the complex commercial facility, which was the first of its kind in the region, has become a big topic of conversation and is bustling with many customers every day. <Our Project Members> [Sales] Aya Nishimoto, Keisuke Iwasa [Planning] Ryusuke Nomura [design, layout] Noriaki Tamura, Kan Fujimura, Midori Arai [Production/ construction] Miyuki Nakamura, Yuki Saiki, Akihiro Yoshida, Hiroshi Udagawa, Hayato Kawatani [Leasing] Aya Nishimoto

 #public